Fiama Hasse Pais Brandão: Life

 Born in Lisbon, she lived in Carcavelos until the age of 18.
-She studied in St. Julian's School and in the University of Lisbon.
+She was educated at St. Julian's School and studied German philology at the University of Lisbon.

 She worked as a theatre critic and translated works from German, English and French literature.
 She also did historical and literary research on the Portuguese 16th century.

-In 1974, she was one of the founders of the "Teatro Hoje" theatre company.
+In 1974, she was one of the founders of the "Teatro Hoje" theatre company. and directed Garcia Lorca’s ‘Marina Pineda’ there.

 Her first book, Em Cada Pedra Um Voo Imóvel, was published in 1958.
 In 1961 she participated in the collective publication Poesia 61, together with Gastão Cruz, Casimiro de Brito, Luiza Neto Jorge and Maria Teresa Horta.
+She was married to Gastão Cruz.

 Some of her most admired works appeared late in her life, including Epístolas e memorandos (1996) and Cenas vivas (2000).
 Both in 1996 and 2000, Fiama Hasse Pais Brandão was distinguished with the Portuguese Writers Association's Poetry Prize.